Technology configurations for decarbonizing residential heat supply through district heating and implications for the electricity network: Cost-minimization concentrates investment in technology configurations with high deployment risks and electricity network loading

 \subsection{Figure 1.
 Least-cost model results}

 \phantomsection (A) Technology configuration for the least-cost DHN design showing cost-optimal deployed capacities of heat supply technologies, thermal energy storage, and heat pipeline infrastructure.
-CHP: combined heat and power; Storage-TES: short-term energy storage in water tanks; Storage-HT-ATES: seasonal energy storage using high-temperature aquifer thermal energy storage.\\ (B-C) Transformer and line loading duration curves for selected components in the electricity network (see Figures~\hyperref[lc_loading_duration_all_trafos]{S12} and~\hyperref[lc_loading_duration_all_lines]{S13} for the loading duration curves of all transformers and lines).
+All technology capacities are reported in thermal terms (MW thermal).
+CHP: combined heat and power; Storage-TES: short-term energy storage in water tanks; Storage-HT-ATES: seasonal energy storage using high-temperature aquifer thermal energy storage.\\ (B) Transformer loading duration curve.
+(C) Line loading duration curve.
+Transformer and line loading duration curves for selected components in the electricity network (see Figures~\hyperref[lc_loading_duration_all_trafos]{S12} and~\hyperref[lc_loading_duration_all_lines]{S13} for the loading duration curves of all transformers and lines).
 The red dashed lines represent the maximum practical loading limit for transformers and lines, which is 110\% in the regional electricity network we used as case study.
 The blue dashed lines correspond to transformer and line loadings from the power flow simulation performed using only the electricity profiles of local consumers, without considering the DHN electricity profiles.
 The teal area plot shows transformer and line loadings after the DHN electricity profiles have been included, along with the electricity profiles from other local non-DHN consumers.